newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-employees.md

 ### Registration Requirements
 - [Employee Statement form](https://www.nj.gov/njsp/private-detective/pdf/pd-agency-statement.pdf) completed, signed and notarized
 - Notification letter on the company’s letterhead indicating the agency license number, the employee’s full name, date of birth, social security number, position, and date of hire
-- Original fingerprint receipt from IdentoGo
+- Original fingerprint receipt from `IdentoGo|identogo`
 - Pay any associated fees

 **Note:** The Employee Statement form must be kept as part of your business records.
 Do not mail it with your registration.